Vestibular physiotherapy: A vital component of treatment in disorders of the balance system

 The physiotherapy exercises for vestibular disorders yields the best outcomes and is very strongly indicated in the following patients:1,.5

-- Stable vestibular lesion: In patients in whom evaluation reveals no evidence of a progressive process and the patient’s natural compensation process appears to be incomplete
+- Stable vestibular lesion: In patients in whom evaluation reveals no evidence of a progressive process and the patient’s natural compensation process appears to be incomplete.
+The ideal patient for vestibular physiotherapy is a patient with a unilateral peripheral vestibular lesion.

 Vestibular physiotherapy is a physical therapy directed at restoring deranged balance function and rejuvenating the damaged part of the vestibular labyrinth or balance system.1

-- Head injury: As these patients may suffer from significant disability due to vestibular symptoms and also may have cognitive and central vestibular involvement along with a peripheral component, VRT is used as a supplement to a comprehensive, multidisciplinary head-injury program
+- Head injury: As these patients may suffer from significant disability due to vestibular symptoms and also may have cognitive and central vestibular involvement along with a peripheral component, Vestibular Rehabilitation Therapy (VRT) is used as a supplement to a comprehensive, multidisciplinary head-injury program

 - Psychogenic vertigo: Physical therapy is used as an adjunct in patients with panic disorder and other anxiety disorders with ill-defined vestibular symptoms; in mild anxiety disorders, physical therapy may work similar to behavioral intervention; however, in patients with more severe anxiety, psychiatric intervention will also be required.
 Exercises with Virtual Reality are a boon and has dramatic effects in these patients